Flutter-gg-1/Project-8/README.md

 ![alt text](customer_app/assets/readme/Project_result_img.png)

 ## Overview

 ### Purpose
-to streamline the ordering process for coffee and desserts, especially during peak times.
-It enables customers to place their orders through the app, eliminating long wait times.
+The app aims to streamline the ordering process for coffee and desserts, especially during peak times.
+It allows customers to place their orders through the app, eliminating long wait times.
 Once the order is prepared, the customer receives a notification that their order is ready for pickup.
-Additionally, the app includes an admin interface that allows authorized personnel to manage products, accept orders, and remove items as needed, ensuring efficient operations and a seamless customer experience
+Additionally, the app includes an admin interface that allows authorized personnel to manage products, accept orders, and remove items as needed, ensuring efficient operations and a seamless customer experience.

 ### Features
-- **Tow App: App Employee / App Customer**:
+- **Two Apps: Employee App / Customer App**

-### Customer Features
+#### Customer Features

-- **Orders**: Customers can browse the available menu, select their preferred coffee or desserts, and place their order directly in the Cart.
+- **Orders**: Customers can browse the available menu, select their preferred coffee or desserts, and place their order directly in the cart.

-- **Multiple Orders**: Customers have the option to place multiple orders at once.
-This feature allows users to order different items.
+- **Multiple Orders**: Customers can place multiple orders at once, allowing them to order different items.

-- **Order Tracking**: Once an order is placed, customers can track its progress and receive notifications when it's ready for pickup.
+- **Order Tracking**: Customers can track the progress of their order and receive notifications when it's ready for pickup.

-- **Payment Options**: Multiple payment methods are available, including credit cards, mobile payments, and cash on the coffee.
+- **Payment Options**: Multiple payment methods are available, including credit cards, mobile payments, and cash on delivery.

 - **Order History**: Users can view their past orders.

-- **Search For Product**: Users can quickly find specific items using the search function.
+- **Search for Products**: Users can quickly find specific items using the search function.

 - **Elegant Design**: The design is clean and modern, balancing beauty and simplicity.

-- **Auth Function**: The app provides login & sign-up OTP From Database functions.
+- **Authentication**: The app provides login and sign-up functions with OTP from the database.

-- **Local Storage**: The app stores and updates the items locally.
+- **Local Storage**: The app stores and updates items locally.

-### Employee (Admin) Features
+#### Employee (Admin) Features

-- **Product Management**: Admins can add new products, or remove products from the menu as needed.
+- **Product Management**: Admins can add new products or remove products from the menu as needed.

-- **Order Management**: Admins can view, accept, and manage incoming orders or cancel it, as well as notify customers when their order is ready.
+- **Order Management**: Admins can view, accept, manage, or cancel incoming orders, and notify customers when their order is ready.

-- **Notifications**: Admins can send custom notifications to customers Once an order is Finished.
+- **Notifications**: Admins can send custom notifications to customers once an order is finished.

 ## Widgets & External Packages